-Let’s talk about sex, or rather, who’s having the most.
-When we look worldwide, that particular honour goes to the Greeks – where a reported 87% of married couples have sex at least once a week.
-According to the recent poll by Durex, the couples of Greece are closely followed by the Brazilians (82%), the Russians (80%), the Chinese (78%) and the Poles (76%), while the land of the free, the USA, limps in at a lowly 19th place, with only 53% of couples having sex weekly.
+Let’s talk about sex, or who has the most.
+When we look worldwide, that particular honor goes to the Greeks – where a reported 87% of married couples have sex at least once a week.
+According to the recent poll by Durex, the couples of Greece are closely followed by the Brazilians (82%), the Russians (80%), the Chinese (78%), and the Poles (76%), while the land of the free, the USA, limps in at a lowly 19th place, with only 53% of couples having sex weekly.

-In fact, many studies have found that those who have more sex have a better sense of overall health and wellbeing than those who don’t – and while some of that is down to the boost we get from that level of closeness and intimacy with our partners, the scientific health benefits of regular sex run much deeper than that.
+In fact, many studies have found that those who have more sex have a better sense of overall health and well-being than those who don’t.
+While some of that is down to the boost, we get from that level of closeness and intimacy with our partners, the scientific health benefits of regular sex run much deeper than that.

-So on that note, let’s now take a look at seven ways that sex makes us healthier.
+So on that note, let’s look at seven ways sex makes us healthier.

 1. It’s great exercise

 And the really good news?
-Just like going to the gym, consistency is key, so the more you do it, the more you’ll benefit.
+Like going to the gym, consistency is key, so the more you do it, the more you’ll benefit.

 2. Sex is a stress-buster